Everest Base Camp Trek

 WiFi and Electricity on the Everest Base Camp Trek

-Another thing about electricity, while traveling here, it is convenient to charge your devices at every teahouse or lodge, but it does cost money.
-Usually, it costs $2-$6 per hour.
-And as mentioned above, it also gets more expensive the higher the altitude, the more expensive it becomes.
-Therefore, it is wise to carry a bank with a capacity of more than 20000mAh, which can easily charge your devices even at high altitudes and helps reduce the cost even further.
+As mentioned above, it also gets more expensive the higher the altitude, the more expensive it becomes.
+Therefore, it is wise to carry a power bank with more than 20,000mAh capacity.
+It can easily charge your devices at high altitudes.
+It also helps reduce costs even further.

 Everest Base Camp Trek Difficulty